shauntmcgovern/ThisIsDirectWordFromLarryHoover/README.md

-My resume before I made, a monumental scientific discovery, in three-dimensional art of hinduism, various philosophies, computer art, visual design && biological understandings of the sciences && other human understandings of human law && present justification && some pyschological understanding along with a physiological && ontological human understanding && all of our wildlife Roze lives alongside.
+My resume before I made, a monumental scientific discovery, in three-dimensional art of hinduism, various philosophies, computer art, visual design && biological understandings of the sciences && other human understandings of human law && present justification && pyschological understanding along with a physiological && ontological human understanding && all of our wildlife Roze lives alongside.
 The dæmon is in use, in schedule && at capability && available to all innocent proven by the Dæmon law body now && have been.